MyCollab/mycollab/mycollab-app-community/src/main/txt/README.md

 * Upgrade Vaadin to 7.2.2
 * Upgrade Apache Camel to 2.13.1
 * Refactor reporting engine and improve the output of report
-* Adjust JVM parameters to avoid the PerGem error
+* Adjust JVM fieldBuilder to avoid the PerGem error
 * Update icons to make UI more intuitive
 * Add welcome message for view that has empty retrieved items.
 * Add push service in Vaadin to lazy load heavy bug on UI